-Podcast Movement is committed to providing a welcoming and harassment-free environment for participants of all races, gender identities, sexual orientations, physical abilities, physical appearances, and beliefs.
-We’ve written this code of conduct not because we expect bad behavior from our community, but because we believe a clear code of conduct is one necessary part of building a respectful community space.
+Podcast Movement is committed to providing a welcoming and harassment-free environment.
+As such, we have written this code of conduct not because we expect bad behavior from our attendees, but because we believe one is necessary to building a respectful community space.

 - Be considerate in speech and actions, and actively seek to acknowledge and respect the boundaries of fellow attendees.

-- Refrain from demeaning, discriminatory, or harassing behavior and speech.
-Harassment includes, but is not limited to: deliberate intimidation; stalking; unwanted photography or recording; sustained or willful disruption of talks or other events; inappropriate physical contact; use of sexual or discriminatory imagery, comments, or jokes; and unwelcome sexual attention.
-If you feel that someone has harassed you or otherwise treated you inappropriately, please alert any member of the event team.
-Reports can be made in person or via the team phone/text line during in-person events, or via Slack or email at any time.
+- If you feel that someone has harassed you or otherwise treated you inappropriately, please alert any member of the event team.
+Reports can be made in person or via the team phone/text line during in-person events, or via our mobile app or email at any time.

 - Take care of each other.
 Alert a member of the conference team if you notice a dangerous situation, someone in distress, or violations of this code of conduct, even if they seem inconsequential.

 - Unacceptable behaviors include intimidating, harassing, abusive, discriminatory, derogatory, or demeaning words or actions by any attendees of the event and related event activities.

 - Harassment includes but is not limited to: derogatory comments or personal attacks (verbal, written, or otherwise) related to gender and/or gender identity, sexual orientation, race, religion, appearance, or ability.

 - Sharing and/or displaying material of the nature above

 - Unwelcome following and/or stalking with intent to engage another attendee, for any reason